 This is the most pressing question.

-The easiest thing to do on my part would be to simply point you to some definitions and let you decipher those on your own, but this wouldn’t really do the topic justice.
+The easiest thing to do on my part would be to simply tell you to figure it out on your own, based on the previous two sections, but this wouldn’t really do the topic justice.

 - UI stands for User Interface 💻